mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

 ```

 #### 2. [Creating stacks](#creating-stacks)
-You might wonder why searching for a value in a stack takes $O(n)$ time.
-If the value we're looking for is randomly distributed throughout the list, it would take on average _half_ the list length to find, or $O(\frac{n}{2})$.

-However, we ignore constants like $\frac{1}{2}$ in big O notation.
-The idea is that as $n$ approaches infinity, constants that are added or multiplied to $n$ become irrelevant.
-Big O notation also cares about the _worst case_ efficiency, not the average.
-The worst case in searching for an element is that the element is the last element we check, meaning we need to check all $n$ elements to find it.
+It's important to remember that Big O notation quantifies the _worst case_ efficiency.
+In the _worst_ case, our search will require scanning the entire stack to find the value we're looking for (i.e. all $n$ values).
+This is different from the _average_ case: if the values we search for are randomly distributed throughout the stack, we should expect search to take on average $\frac{n}{2}$ steps.